Submarine Command: Plot

-White is about to resign from the Navy to escape the ghosts of his past, but changes his mind at the last moment.
-As a result, Carol decides to leave him.
-North Korea invades South Korea the same day, starting the Korean War.
-White is given command of the Tiger Shark.
-He sets sail from the Mare Island Naval Shipyard for the war as soon as the submarine is ready.
+White is about to resign from the Navy to escape the ghosts of his past but changes his mind at the last moment, and Carol leaves him.
+North Korea invades South Korea that same day, starting the Korean War.
+White is given command of the Tiger Shark and sets sail from the Mare Island Naval Shipyard for the war as soon as the submarine is ready.
 Boyer is a disgruntled member of the crew.

 When they rendezvous with an aircraft carrier, White is given a special mission.
-A colonel and his special intelligence unit are in possession of vital information, but are prisoners of war.
-A rescue mission is being mounted; White's job is to land men at two points to knock out enemy coastal installations in advance of a paratrooper airborne assault on the prison camp.
-White's part of the raid is led by Commander Peter Morris, a family friend.
-However, after dropping off Morris's unit first, one of the Tiger Sharks engines begins overheating, endangering the timing of the second landing.
-To make up lost time, White makes the risky decision to enter the mined harbor.
-Once he sees the signal that the mission has been successful, he surfaces in order to notify his admiral, even though that exposes the submarine to fire from shore batteries.
+A colonel and his special intelligence unit are in possession of vital information but are prisoners of war.
+For the rescue mission, White will land men at two points to eliminate enemy coastal installations in advance of a paratrooper airborne assault on the prison camp.
+White's part of the raid is led by commander Peter Morris, a family friend.
+However, after depositing Morris's unit first, one of the Tiger Sharks engines overheats, endangering the timing of the second landing.
+To accelerate the attack, White takes a risk by entering the mined harbor.
+When he sees the signal that the mission has been successful, he surfaces in order to notify his admiral, although it exposes the submarine to fire from shore batteries.
 When the Tiger Shark is hit and starts sinking, White orders the crew to abandon ship.
-He and his men are picked up along with the freed prisoners.
+He and his men are rescued along with the freed prisoners.

-His demons finally exorcised, he later attends the launching of another Tiger Shark with his wife, their baby and Boyer.
+His demons finally exorcised, White attends the launching of another Tiger Shark with his wife, their baby and Boyer.